PyCQA/isort/docs/configuration/options.md

 ## Allow Root

-Tells isort not to treat / specially, allowing it to be ran against the root dir.
+Tells isort not to treat / specially, allowing it to be run against the root dir.

 **Type:** Bool
 **Default:** `False`